-"Aquaculture production facility" would mean an indoor aquaculture production operation using aquaculture techniques or practices for growing aquaculture species.
+"Aquaculture production facility" would mean real property used for an indoor aquaculture production operation using aquaculture techniques or practices for growing aquaculture species.

-"Hydroponics production facility" would mean an indoor agriculture production operation using hydroponics techniques or practices for growing plants produced by agriculture that are useful to human beings, including forages, field crops, sod, berries, herbs, fruits, vegetables, flowers, seeds, and nursery stock.
+"Hydroponics production facility" would mean real property used for an indoor agriculture production operation using hydroponics techniques or practices for growing plants produced by agriculture that are useful to human beings, including forages, field crops, sod, berries, herbs, fruits, vegetables, flowers, seeds, and nursery stock.
 The term would not include an indoor agriculture production operation for growing plants that are illegal under Federal law.

-An aquaculture production facility or a hydroponics production facility would include the pumps, tanks, controls, application systems, and related infrastructure (as well as indoor recirculating systems, in the case of an aquaculture production facility) required to grow aquaculture species using aquaculture techniques or practices, or agricultural crops using hydroponic techniques or practices, as applicable.
-An aquaculture production facility or a hydroponics facility also would include any warehouse or shipping area integrated into the operation.
-In addition, it would include offices integrated into the operation if the taxable value of the offices were less than 50% of the combined taxable value of the facility and the offices.
+An aquaculture production facility or a hydroponics production facility would include all of the following, to the extent they constituted real property:

+- -- The pumps, tanks, controls, application systems, and related infrastructure (as well as indoor recirculating systems, in the case of an aquaculture production facility) required to grow aquaculture species using aquaculture techniques or practices, or agricultural crops using hydroponic techniques or practices, as applicable. - -- Any warehouse or shipping area integrated into the operation. - -- Offices integrated into the operation if the taxable value of the offices were less than 50% of the combined taxable value of the facility and the offices.